Yam Pad Thai

 This is one of those really strange recipes I find myself drawn to for its unique blend of ingredients.
 I love the surprise "fusion" recipes bring and incorporate them into my menus as much as possible.
 Yam Pad Thai takes this lowly tuber into brand new territory.
 Although not all of my family is in love with this dish, I have had non-Yam eaters call the day after trying it at my home and ask for the recipe.

 The title was originally Warm Sweet Potato Salad.
 I much prefer yams and quickly substituted them.
 Then my friend in Seattle renamed it Yam Pad Thai after making it for her family - a title much more descriptive of how it tastes - and the name stuck.
 I have often been asked the difference between a Sweet Potato and a Yam.
 My standard answer is that the Sweet Potato is a lighter colour, less sweet, dryer and usually smaller.
 The Yam is a deep orange, moister, sweeter, can grow quite large and when roasted, the natural juices caramelize.
-Turns out I was wrong.
-It came to my attention recently that the Sweet Potato has varieties that are also a dark orange and can be quite similar.
-In fact most stores are selling just Sweet Potatos.
-They label the light ones correctly and the dark orange ones Yams.
-It looks like I've been fooled all these years.
-For this salad, just make sure you pick the luscious dark orange ones.

 These are actually both sweet potatos!

-I have served this warm or at room temperature and have eaten leftovers cold the next day.
+I have served this warm or at room temperature, and have eaten leftovers cold the next day.
 I think my preference is slightly warm - not hot.
-There is something wonderful about the aroma of warm food and if it's not too hot you can taste the unique blend of flavours better.
+There is something wonderful about the aroma of warm food and if it's not too hot you can taste the unique blend of flavors better.
 A really large Yam is about 2 pounds - so how many you have to buy really depends on the size.

-YAM PAD THAI (published as Warm Sweet Potato Salad)
+YAM PAD THAI

 1T Oil

-1/2 cup fresh bean sprouts
+1/2 C Fresh bean sprouts

 2 T Chopped peanuts

-Dressing
+Dressing -

-2T ea.
-Lime Juice and Mayo (can use Vegannaise instead for dairy free)
+2 T Mayo (or Vegannaise instead for dairy free)

-1/2Tsp.
+1/2 tsp.
 Minced Garlic

 **Note – Some of my family doesn't like it too hot so I substitute chipotle salsa for the hot sauce which is more like tabasco.